thisisthejay/Programming-for-Lawyers/README.md

 #### A little bit about me

 I'm Jay, a lawyer and coder.
 I'm not particularly keen on titles but I gravitate towards what some people describe as a "legal techologist".
 I read Economics at university and started my career in law as a paralegal shortly after graduation.
+I've since qualified and practice as a Private Client lawyer.
 I began my coding journey a few years ago and it has been extremly rewarding and fulfilling.
-I now work in the blockchain team at Thrings where being able to read and interperet smart contracts will be invaluable (more on that in later chapters).
+I now work in the Private Client and Blockchain teams at Thrings.
+For the latter, being able to read and interperet smart contracts will be invaluable (more on that in later chapters).
 But this isn't just about my journey - it's about yours!

 I'd love it if you connected with me on Twitter - my handle is [@mrjaypeasmith](https://twitter.com/mrjaypeasmith) - and on [LinkedIn](https://www.linkedin.com/in/jermainepaulsmith/) if you have a profile.

 ### Equipment you will find helpful